silshack/summer2017/_posts/brianpugsley/2017-05-18-brianpugsley-first-post.md

 author: brianpugsley
 title: "Brian Pugsley's First Post"
 ---
-I have a dog and his name is Abe.
+Brian has a dog and his name is Abe.

+Brian fixed his post.